ConversAAtions

 About Che Chen

-Che Chen is an improviser, composer, bandleader, multi-instrumentalist and concert organizer based in Queens, NY.
-An energetic presence in New York City’s experimental underground since the early 2000s, he has tread an idiosyncratic path from noise-song duo True Primes to playing in groups led by drone minimalists and Japanese outsider artists, to studying guitar in Mauritania and improvising with veterans from NYC’s storied free jazz community.
-Organizing concerts has always been a parallel activity, stemming from a firm belief that music must take place in community: he currently curates for FourOneOne.
-Chen’s performances explore improvisation as an extension of listening, setting the spontaneous invention of his playing within electronic drones, noise, and an immersive sense of space.
+Che Chen is a multi-instrumentalist, bandleader, and concert organizer based in Queens, NY.
+An active participant in New York City’s experimental underground since the early 2000s, he has tread an idiosyncratic path from noise-song duo True Primes to studying guitar in Mauritania and improvising with veterans and upstarts from the global creative music community.
+In 2012, he and percussionist Rick Brown founded 75 Dollar Bill, a critically acclaimed group that synthesizes Asian and African modal concepts with the minimalist, No Wave and improvisational histories of their hometown.
+Organizing concerts has always been a parallel activity, stemming from the belief that music is social and must take place in community.
+He is currently the program coordinator at FourOneOne.

 About Amirtha Kidambi